cs1302uga/cs1302-ce10/README.md

 **CHECKPOINT**

-1. On the Internet, a fierce battle rages on among the kittens of the proleteriat and plebians alike.
+1. On the Internet, a war rages on among the kittens of the proleteriat and plebians alike.
    Who will be victorious?
 You can help decide at http://www.kittenwar.com!
 Here are pictures of two kittens, DJ Plattypuss Platyhelminth and Mocha, engaging in an epic battle: